 Longevity of Tax Benefits

-Because Congress rules on budgets and taxes at different times, there is no telling how long current business deductions will remain in effect.
-Now may be one of the best times ever to expand or grow your practice and take advantage of possible tax savings.
+Congress rules on budgets and taxes at different times, so we don’t know how long current business deductions will remain in effect.
+Now may be a good time to expand or grow your practice and take advantage of possible tax savings.